openenergymonitor/guide/source/setup/troubleshooting.markdown

    - Run `$ sudo rapi-config` select `Internationalisation Options` and set local timezone
    - Check time is correct by running `$ date`
    - If time is STILL not correct try:
-   - Check emonpi has an active Internet connection `$ wget google.com` should connect succesfully
+   - Check emonpi has an active Internet connection `$ wget google.com` should connect successfully
    - `$ sudo service ntp restart`
    - Check time with `$ date

 ### {% linkable_title 4.
 Disk space %}

-Check avilable disk space in the data paritition (`/home/pi/data`) by looking at the graph at the bottom of:
+Check available disk space in the data partition (`/home/pi/data`) by looking at the graph at the bottom of:
 `Local Emoncms > Setup > Administration`

 <br>